 The Ability to Step Into Erotic Virtual Worlds

 Only two or three years ago, sex toys that could be paired with virtual reality porn didn’t even exist.
 Now, it’s a growing sector in the sex toy market – and one with tons of interest.
 Sex toys and virtual reality are an obvious (and awesome) fit.
 People like porn.
 People masturbate to porn.
 Now, people can use sex toys that actually sync up with the porn they are watching to create a seamless pleasure experience.
-For example, combine a toy like the SenseMax SenseTube with a VR headset and an app, and you can set up and control the ultimate interactive fantasy.

 “Virtual reality porn has become much more immersive in the past few years – with advanced production techniques and green-screen technology being implemented, users are being transported to new environments and situations,” says René Pour, the found and CEO of Reality Lovers, a site that provides VR porn experiences.

 “In the near future, we expect to see even more VR hardware and content advancements as well as widely adopted connected sex toys syncing with visuals to create a deeply immersive experience that you can see, and even feel and hear,” Pour said.

 The Ability to Have Sex With Anyone Anywhere